 Yes, that John Wayne Gacy.

-Next, read about John Wayne Gacy, the original killer clown.
+After learning about the grisly crimes of the Chicago Ripper Crew, read about John Wayne Gacy, the original killer clown.
 Then, read about Germany’s version of Jack the Ripper, the Hamburg Prostitute Killer.
 Finally, meet the women who were killed by Jack the Ripper.